-As of September 30, 2003, SOFTBANK CORP. was the parent company of Yahoo Japan Corporation, holding 41.9% of the Company's shares.
+As of December 31, 2003, SOFTBANK CORP. was the parent company of Yahoo Japan Corporation, holding 41.9% of the Company's shares.
 As a holding company, SOFTBANK CORP. has a variety of affiliated companies operating under its umbrella that are active in a range of fields and regions but that are concentrated mainly on Internet business.
 Their businesses include broadband infrastructure, e-commerce, e-finance, media and marketing services, and an overseas fund investment service.
-The Group belongs to the Internet Culture and Broadband Infrastructure segments of the SOFTBANK Group.
+The Group belongs to the Internet Culture segment of the SOFTBANK Group.